Fugitive Wanted For Trying To Kill Twin In MD Captured Near NJ/NY Border After 50-Mile Pursuit

 New Jersey State Police joined the pursuit as it headed up Route 287 through Somerset County, then through Morris and Passaic counties and, finally, into Bergen County.

-Wetzel eventually stopped the Outback in the middle of northbound Route 287 at mile marker 64.9 in Mahwah -- more than 50 miles from where the pursuit began -- shortly after 9 p.m.
+Wetzel eventually stopped the Outback in the middle of northbound Route 287 just north of the Darlington Avenue overpass in Mahwah -- four miles south of Rockland County and more than 50 miles north of where the pursuit began -- shortly after 9 p.m.

 Smith (pictured below) and the troopers forcibly removed him from the vehicle, Edison police said.